What Is Dysautonomia?

 What are the characteristics of dysautonomia?

-Dysautonomia involves a malfunction of either the sympathetic autonomic nervous system (SANS) or the parasympathetic autonomic nervous system (PANS).
-It can be localized (e.g., complex regional pain syndrome) or generalized (e.g., widespread involvement of the autonomic nervous system).
-It can be acute and reversible (e.g., Guillian-Barre syndrome), or it can be chronic and progressive.
+Dysautonomia can be localized (e.g., complex regional pain syndrome) or generalized (e.g., widespread involvement of the autonomic nervous system).
+It can be acute and reversible (e.g., Guillain-Barre syndrome), or it can be chronic and progressive.

 - Postural orthostatic tachycardia syndrome (POTS)